 The band announced a tour with Heaven And Hell, Judas Priest and Testament.
 In 2007, the band played in both Venezuela and Brazil.
 The band played at the Download Festival the year after.
 The band picked Motorizer as the title for its new album, which was out in September through SPV Records.
 In late 2013 to early 2014, the band cancelled shows and a tour with Saxon due to Lemmy’s health problems.
 Nonetheless, in March 2014, Motörhead announced that two other bands, namely Megadeth and Anthrax, would join it from the 22nd to 26th of September 2014 at the first annual Motörhead's Motörboat cruise.
 Amazingly, Bad Magic was released to coincide with the 40th anniversary of the band.
 The album’s cover depicts XXXX as well.
 Lemmy would again miss many shows due to illness.
-Former drummer Phil "Philthy Animal" Taylor died on Wednesday, November 11th of 2016 at the age of 61.
+Former drummer Phil "Philthy Animal" Taylor died a year after suffering from a brain aneurysm on Wednesday, November 11th of 2016 at the age of 61.
 He was with the band beginning its debut album until definitively leaving in 1992.
 Motörhead was forced to cancel late November concerts in Germany after the band's guitarist Phil Campbell "suddenly required hospitalization."
 Ian ‘Lemmy’ Kilmister, the 70-year-old founding singer and bassist, died in late December 2015.
 After suffering from various ailments and either cancelling or cutting short concerts in 2015 the man was eventually diagnosed with cancer and died two days after the news on December 28th.
 He had been given two to six months to live.
 The group obviously disbanded.
 Motörhead's most successful song, the title track to 1980’s Ace Of Spades album, re-entered the U.K. Top 20 following Lemmy Kilmister death from cancer.
 A group of fans had coordinated the purchase of the song.
 The band’s last drummer Mikkey Dee joined an incarnation of Thin Lizzy.
 Chris Fehn of Slipknot has recorded drums for Phil Campbell's solo album.
 Other guests were Judas Priest singer Rob Halford and Ugly Kid Joe singer Whitfield Crane.
 Motörhead's November 20 and November 21st, 2015 concerts at the Zenith in Munich, Germany were released in May 2016 through UDR as the Clean Your Clock CD and video.
 Lemmy Kilmister was honoured by the German postal service through a collection of stamps.
 Former member Mikkey Dee was named as a permanent replacement for Scorpions' drummer James Kottak who had been on alcohol rehabilitation.
 Leader Lemmy was dead, but business needed to continue and so something called Global Merchandising Services contracted something called Camerons Brewery to create a Road Crew beer named after a Motörhead song.
+A number of cover versions recorded by the band Was compiled and issued as Under Cöver by Silver Lining Music to cash in on the band.
+The material was already released elsewhere.
+Former guitarist "Fast" Eddie Clarke died on January 10th 2018 after a bout of pneumonia.
+He was 67 years old.
+Original guitarist Larry Wallis died in September 2019.
+He was 70.
+Silver Lining Music released Louder Than Noise… Live In Berlin on CD with bonus DVD in April 2021.
+The recording was taken from a 2012 performance.
+Mikkey Dee would play at a Tribute To Motörhead concert at Mellby Horsepower in Laholm, Sweden on 23.07.2022.
+The show was to feature several surprise guests playing Motörhead songs.
+Phil Campbell And The Bastard Sons, featuring Motörhead guitarist Phil Campbell and his sons Todd, Dane and Tyla, were conducting a U.K. tour where they would play Motörhead songs in May 2022.
+The act’s final album from 2015, Bad Magic, was re-released in February 2023 as Bad Magic: Seriously Bad Magic.
+This edition added an interview, unreleased tracks Bullet In Your Brain and Greedy Bastards and live recording from Mt Fuji Festival in Japan from 2015.
+Lemmy Forever commemorated the man at Wacken in 2023 with a float and a parade to Lemmy's Bar where more of the man's ashes were placed in an urn and fans treated to a display of his equipment.
+Phil and Mikkey joined Doro on stage that night while drones formed images of the man overhead.
+In what is sure to not be the last of them BMG issued another live record.
+This one was called Live At Montreux Jazz Festival '07.
+Jesterhead, In Flames' mascot, joined Motorhead’s Snaggletooth and Anthrax’s Not Man in Iron Maiden’s Legacy Of The Beast mobile game in 2023.

 Motörhead has fans in the hard rock, heavy metal and punk rock scenes.
-The band’s mascot was one Snaggletooth, which is illustrated by artist Joe Petagno.
-The band was prolific with live albums, videos and singles and more recently had its mainman more and more interested in less heavy and more commercial music styles and projects.
+The band’s mascot was one Snaggletooth (also known as Bastard), which was illustrated by artist Joe Petagno.
+The band was prolific with live albums, videos and singles and more recently had its main man more and more interested in less heavy and more commercial music styles and projects.
+The Head Cat side-project was a rockabilly act staffed by Lemmy, drummer Slim Jim Phantom of The Stray Cats and guitarist Danny B. Harvey of Lonesome Spurs and The Rockats.

-The band has projected an outsider image, but has sold over fifteen millions albums.
-The band has more recently become hip with age and also issued merchandise like condoms to further make money.
+The band projected an outsider image, but sold over fifteen million albums.
+The band had more recently become hip with age and also issued merchandise like condoms to further make money.
 Following the commercial moves of other bands Motörhead too had its own beer in 2015, Imperial Pale Lager.
 The band was often covered and has been the subject of tribute albums.
-Lemmy likes Nazi paraphernalia and imagery, but denies a Nazi link.
+Lemmy liked Nazi paraphernalia and imagery, but denied a Nazi link.
 Lemmy has instead insisted that bad guys always have the better image.
+He was a collector of Nazi memorabilia.
+The band’s first show came with an intro that was culled from a speech Hitler had given.
 Morbid Angel singer and bassist David Vincent had apparently approached Lemmy in this regard, but was rebuffed.

 MOTÖRHEAD - OVERKILL - SANCTUARY/EMI